 “Perfect, Faith.”
 Even with both eyes open, Jay was comfortable as if they were closed.
 “I can’t thank you enough.”

 Faith disconnected her tail and let it envelop Jay like a cloud.
 “I’m flying back to the Mountain,” she said.
-“Bug-Bird’s asked me to keep an eye on Anihilato.
+“Bug-Bird asked me to look out for Anihilato.
 I gotta report this.”

 “That’s alright,” said Jay.
 “I’ll take it from here.”